YiinYang/YiinYang/README.md

         If i ask you ever "who are you again?"
 PLEASSE DO NOT TAKE THIS TO OFFENSE !!!! i swear you matter to us :( WE GET KICKED FOR "innactivity" EVERY 15 MINUTES OR SO !!!
 DONT EVER BE AFRAID TO INTERACT WITH US UNLESS WE HAVE ANY DNI'S !!
-           Assume our skins are whoevers fronting unless they say "COS" or "COMF"
+           Assume our skins are whoevers fronting unless they say "COS" or "COMF" also ,, if we are hiding behind oomfs secifically hiding HIDING to where you can BARELY see us or cant at all pls dniu oomfs/close

                           Name tags and meanings ? !
                            DNC : Do not copy/cover